danecodesnc/8-track-final-project/README.md

+This is a final project I worked with 2 other teammates on from Momentum Learn recently.
+I created the CSS and CSS media queries on this project.
+I also worked with Python and Django in creating the Artist and Album profiles to be pulled from Spotify using the Spotipy API wrapper.
+If you have any further questions on this, please feel free to email me at danecodesnc@gmail.com.
+Thanks for viewing.

 # Django Project Template

 This project was generated from the Momentum Django project template.
 This template sets up some minimal changes: